GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/index.md

 Arrays can be created in the Variables Editor, using events or by using an extension like [JSON resource loader](../../extensions/jsonresource-loader/).

+## Using a variable in expressions

+Once a variable is added in the variables editor of a project or a scene, you can simply write its name in an expression to use it.
+For example, if you have a variable named "Score":

+`"Your total points are:" + Score`

+For a variable of an object, you write the object name first followed by a dot and the variable name.
+For example:

+`"The player points are" + Player.Points`

+!!! info

+    If multiple variables or objects have the same name, or if they are conflicting with a parameter (in a function) or a property (in a custom behavior or custom object) the order is as follows:

+    - In a scene: Object > Scene Variable > Global Variable,
+    - In an extension: Object > Parameter > Property > Shared Property.

+    This means if there are conflicting names, the object will always be used in priority.
+Otherwise, in the events of a scene, it will be a scene variable if it exists, otherwise a global variable if it exists.
+    In an extension, the parameter with the given name will be used first, other a property if it exists.

 ## Accessing child variables in structures or arrays

 Variables that exist within a collection variable (i.e: an array or a structure) are known as _child variables_.